im360john/gateway/README.md

 </div>

 ### Connect & Discover
 Gateway connects to your structured databases like PostgreSQL.
 Automatically analyzes the schema and samples data to generate an optimized API structure based on your prompt.
-Ensures security by detecting PII
+Ensures security by detecting PII.
+On this stage the tool is using AI service to generate API configuration.
+You can use OpenAI or any OpenAI compatible API providers.

 ### Deploy
 Runs as a standalone binary, Docker container, or Helm chart for Kubernetes.
 Configuration is managed via YAML and a plugin system, allowing customization without modifying the core code.
 Supports row-level security (RLS) with Lua scripts, caching strategies like LRU and time-based expiration, and observability through OpenTelemetry.
 Cleaning PII data using regex rules.